 - The types of businesses that will be affected and ways in which those businesses may comply with the rule;

 - The estimated compliance costs and air pollution reduction benefits of the rule (if any); and

 - Any impacts the rule may have on the environment, in accordance with the California Environmental Quality Act.

 After incorporating all EPA, CARB, and District staff comments, the rule is ready to be reviewed by the public.
 The District sends out direct mailings and general solicitations to all affected industries, informing them that the draft rule may be reviewed and how they can submit written comments on the rule.
-For most rule development proceedings, a public workshop is also performed to more thoroughly explain the draft rule requirements and to solicit for additional input.
+For most rule development proceedings, a public workshop is performed to more thoroughly explain the draft rule requirements and to solicit for additional input.
 At the workshop, the public may ask questions and make verbal suggestions.
 Any remaining concerns by the public should be submitted in writing since the written public comments and the District responses to those comments will be incorporated into the staff report.

 Community Advisory Council Meetings

 The District presents the draft rule to the Community Advisory Council (CAC).
-The District Board of Directors appoints members to this group.
-The CAC makes recommendations to the District Board regarding the adoption of rules.
-Before making a recommendation to the Board, the CAC may ask for additional clarifications or modifications to the rule before being presented to the Board.
+The CAC reviews the rule and associated staff report in-depth and makes recommendations to the District Board whether the rule should be adopted in its current state.
+The CAC may also ask District staff to make additional clarifications or modifications to the rule before being presented to the Board.
 All CAC meetings are open to the public, and the public may participate by providing additional comments during the CAC meetings.

 Proposed Rule Package